 Strategic themes and innovation challenges

-The first one is Consumer Engagement because change always begins with the consumer, and no consumer means no market.
-Within this theme, strategies are developed that will help to gear the private and public sector alike to provide opportunities to consumers to make better choices in the areas of health and sustainability.
+The first one is Consumer Engagement because change always begins with the consumer, since no consumer means no market.
+Within this theme, strategies are developed that will help to gear the private and public sectors alike to provide opportunities to consumers to make better choices in the areas of health and sustainability.

 The second theme is Healthy Nutrition.
 TiFN’s role, history and success in revealing new knowledge is clear.
 In the new setting, the focus shifts from specific food impacts towards holistic impacts – nutrient balance – and personalized nutrition.
 Only by simultaneously addressing all the relevant factors can you find solutions to complex problems like obesity.

 The third theme is the development of Sustainable Food Systems.
 Again, we have already made an important contribution to the development of knowledge and solutions.
 Until now, the focus has been mainly downstream, viz. food waste and packaging topics.
 We are expanding the scope of our work in this area and include both primary and food processing.

 Eight innovation challenges have been defined within the three overarching themes.
 As a collaboration platform we contribute to addressing these challenges with a focus on providing non-competitive tools and insights at four specific levels: supporting consumer choices and behaviour, proofs of concept, predictive models, and measurement and enabling technologies.
 Ideally, each of the eight innovation challenges will develop into a research programme comprising various projects.